KipCollo/ToolsCorn/DevOps/IaC/Provisioning/Terraform/terraform-aws.md

 `spot_price`:- provision spot instances instead of on- demand instances.
 `monitoring`:- enables detailed monitoring (CloudWatch) for an EC2 instance in Terraform.
 `availability_zone`:- deploy EC2 instances across multiple AWS availability zones.

+## S3 Bucket

+An S3 bucket is defined using the `aws_s3_bucket` resource block in Terraform, specifying the required parameters like bucket name and region.
+You can apply an IAM policy to the S3 bucket, allowing access only to specific IAM users or roles.
+Object lifecycle management defines actions to be taken on objects in an S3 bucket at certain stages of their lifecycle.
+For example, you can transition objects to Glacier storage after a certain period.

+`versioning`:- Versioning in an S3 bucket keeps multiple versions of an object.
+You can enable versioning by setting it to true.
+`server_side_encryption_configuration`:- Data at rest can be encrypted in an S3 bucket by setting the desired encryption type.
+`lifecycle_rule`:- configures Object lifecycle management.

+## AWS RDS(Amazon Relational Database Service)

+An AWS RDS instance is defined using the "aws_db_instance" resource block in Terraform.
+You specify the required parameters like instance class, engine, username, and password.

+`multi_az`:- enables multi-AZ.
+`backup_retention_period`:- specifies the number of days to retain automatic backups of the RDS instance.
+`name`:- specify the initial database name to create.

+You can modify the "allocated_storage" attribute in the "aws_db_instance" resource block and apply the changes.